vrcAlbert/documentation-api/source/php/configuration/application/appdesk.rst

 :appdesk: Defines how appdesk is displayed.
 Associative array:

     :defaultView: Default view of appdesk.
+It can be 'grid' (default), 'treeGrid' or 'thumbnails'.
     :buttons: Associative array containing grid toolbar actions information.
 See :ref:`php/configuration/application/common/actions`.
     :splitterVertical: Size of the vertical splitter.
     :inspectors: Associative array containing information about inspectors.
 Key is the inspector identifier, value is its configurations.
 See :doc:`inspector` configuration.